CHAPTER 3. TIMELINES 1965 TO 2024

 Yet I sometimes dreamed of piercing his armor.

-In his own slim memoir, called More Sunshine then Shadow, he actually mentions young Roy, but only to say that his sudden death was by God's will--deo volente.
+In his own slim memoir, called More Sunshine than Shadow, he actually mentions young Roy, but only to say that his sudden death was by God's will--deo volente.
 So on reading this I wrote to Dad in longhand--again and again--but each time I put the letter away in my desk drawer.
 I could never bring myself to mail any of them. or ever mention Roy's name in his presence.

 And now, more than 33 years after his death, I see myself walking out with him to the curved stone bench at the far end of the garden outside their pink stucco house in Milton.
 I have taken him there so as to sit down with him and put my arm around his shoulders to see if I can somehow touch the heart that once ached with disappointment and homicidal rage way back in the middle of that hot Sunday in August of 1924 when one or more bumbling telephone operators denied him the voice of his beloved Kathleen.

-I want to touch that heart now by asking him to tell me about Roy,
+I want to touch that heart now by asking him to tell me about Roy.

 I want to feel the armor cracking, the ramrod spine bending, the broken heart that brokenly lived on breaking again.
 I want to feel him shudder.
 I want to hear him say how shattered he was by the death of his firstborn son, how deeply he buried the pain, and how long he had lived with it in stony silence, I want to see him smash that stony tyrant to bits.